MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

         protected override Assembly Load(AssemblyName assemblyName)
         {
-            // We do the simple logic here of
-            // looking for an assembly of the given name
+            // We do the simple logic here of looking for an assembly of the given name
-            // in the configured dependency directory
+            // in the configured dependency directory.
             string assemblyPath = Path.Combine(
                 _dependencyDirPath,
                 $"{assemblyName.Name}.dll");

+            if (File.Exists(assemblyPath))
+            {
-            // The ALC must use inherited methods to load assemblies
+                // The ALC must use inherited methods to load assemblies.
-            // Assembly.Load*() won't work here
+                // Assembly.Load*() won't work here.
                 return LoadFromAssemblyPath(assemblyPath);
+            }

+            // For other assemblies, return null to allow other resolutions to continue. return null;
         }
     }
 }